CORK FLOORING INSTALLATION

 If you are fitting around a heating pipe, drill the required hole in the plank, which should be 20mm wider than the pipe diameter; cut the plank at a 45º angle towards the hole.
 Once laid, the cut-off piece can be glued in the position again.
 Cover the hole with a pipe sleeve.

 If you wish to remove the flooring, just lift the planks a few centimetres and tap along the joint.
 The released planks can then be pulled out.
 Never bend connected planks backwards, as this will damage them.

 If you cannot angle planks to fit under a doorframe or low fitted radiator, for example, you can cut away the locking edge and glue instead using PVA glue, class D3.

-To lay on stairs, planks have to cut to size and then glued down along with a stair-nosing of your choice.
+To lay on stairs, planks have to cut to size and then glued down using parquet glue along with a stair-nosing of your choice.

 In areas where water is likely to be splashed, we recommend using a joint sealer for additional protection against potential moisture damage.
 Clicseal is easy and quick to use: when laying your floor, simply apply the sealant to the top of the tongue on all board edges, following the manufacturer's instructions.